project-chip/matter-handbook/content/HowItWorks/ConnectivityTransports.md

 ## Wi-Fi

-Matter devices may use the 802.11 (Wi-Fi) standard for connectivity, any of the approved versions of ths spec are compatible with Matter and all the approved frequency bands may be used (subject to local regulatory limits).
+Matter devices may use the 802.11 (Wi-Fi) standard for connectivity, any of the approved versions of this spec are compatible with Matter and all the approved frequency bands may be used (subject to local regulatory limits).
 In order for a Matter device that uses Wi-Fi to be certified the manufacturer must first obtain Wi-Fi certification for the device from the [Wi-Fi Alliance](https://www.wi-fi.org/certification).
 This can often be obtained via the Wi-Fi chipset vendors existing certification.
 For commissioning, Wi-Fi devices may use the BLE method of discovery and conveying of network credentials or the device may already be connected to the IP network via an existing proprietary method.